Dawn FM

-Four singles—"Take My Breath", "Sacrifice", "Out of Time" and "Less than Zero"—supported the album, with "Take My Breath" peaking at number six on the US Billboard Hot 100.
-The Weeknd promoted Dawn FM with an Amazon Music event on the album release day, in which he served as a disc jockey and played the album to an audience.
-He also promoted the album with a television music special on Amazon Prime Video that featured live performances, theater and performance art for a "night out at the club".
-Dawn FM reached number one in over 10 countries, including Australia, Canada, Ireland, the Netherlands, New Zealand and the United Kingdom.
-It debuted at number two on the US Billboard 200 chart.
+Dawn FM was supported by four singles—"Take My Breath", "Sacrifice", "Out of Time" and "Less than Zero"—with "Take My Breath" peaking at number six on the US Billboard Hot 100.
+The album opened with first-week sales of 148,000 album-equivalent units in the U.S. and debuted at number two on the Billboard 200.
+Internationally, it peaked at number one in 11 countries, including Australia, Canada, the Netherlands, Ireland, New Zealand, and the United Kingdom.
+Dawn FM received acclaim from critics, with praise for its production, song structures, and melodies.